 Alwyndor is the only metropolitan aged care facility in South Australia to be operated by a council.
-This uniquely positions the City of Holdfast Bay to ensure the provision of integrated service offerings for residents to allow them to age in place and provide a continuum of care in an inclusive and vibrant community.
+This uniquely positions the City of Holdfast Bay to ensure the provision of integrated service offerings for all ages providing a continuum of care in an inclusive and vibrant community.